-- (1) Coordinate maintenance and restoration activities so its reliability is not compromised; - (2) All primary and back-up circuits shall be tested annually or as otherwise requested by ERCOT for end-to-end performance; - (3) ERCOT will specify test procedures for hotline and any back-up or alternate path voice circuits; - (4) A MP must be able to transmit and receive test voice signals.
+- (3) ERCOT will specify test procedures for hotline and any back-up or alternate path voice circuits; - (4) A Market Participant must be able to transmit and receive test voice signals.
 The test equipment must be capable of transmitting, receiving, and measuring frequency and decibel level.
-This will allow ERCOT and the MPto isolate circuit and equipment problems for quick resolution and restoration of voice communication; and

-(5) Scheduled maintenance of any WAN hardware/software shall be coordinated between ERCOT and the affected MP.
-The MP shall provide reasonable outage windows for ERCOT support personnel to upgrade and repair equipment.
+This will allow ERCOT and the Market Participant to isolate circuit and equipment problems for quick resolution and restoration of voice communication; and - (5) Scheduled maintenance of any WAN hardware/software shall be coordinated between ERCOT and the affected Market Participant.
+The Market Participant shall provide reasonable outage windows for ERCOT support personnel to upgrade and repair equipment.